Simacoder/airbnb-clone-project/README.md

 Why it matters: Limits exposure in case of a token leak and ensures sessions can be managed securely.

+## CI/CD Pipeline
+Continuous Integration (CI) and Continuous Deployment (CD) pipelines are essential for automating the build, test, and deployment processes of this project.
+They help ensure code quality, reduce human error, and enable faster and more reliable releases.

+**Why CI/CD is Important**

+- **Automated Testing**: Every code change is automatically tested to catch bugs early.

+- **Consistent Builds**: Ensures the application builds the same way across all environments.

+- **Faster Deployment**: Speeds up the release cycle by automating deployment steps.

+- **Developer Productivity**: Frees up time for engineers to focus on building features rather than manual tasks.

+**Tools Used**
+- **GitHub Actions**: Automates workflows for testing, linting, and deploying code every time changes are pushed to the repository.

+- **Docker**: Creates consistent environments for testing and deployment by containerizing the application.

+Docker Hub or GitHub Container Registry: Stores and distributes Docker images used in deployment.

+(Optional) Heroku, AWS, or DigitalOcean: Cloud platforms where the application can be deployed automatically via the CI/CD pipeline.

+**Typical Workflow**

+1. Developer pushes code to GitHub.

+2. GitHub Actions runs tests and lints code.

+3. If successful, the code is built into a Docker image.

+4. The image is pushed to a container registry.

+5. The updated app is automatically deployed to a staging or production environment.

 # AUTHOR
 - Simanga Mchunu